connecting

 CCJ_Lesley_OckPopTok_2w_Laos

-Learn about how Silk Worms become Nagas and the art of natural dyeing at OckPopTok’s Living Crafts Center located along the Mekong where you can join workshops or just relax for lunch or tea:
+Learn about how Silk Worms become Nagas and the art of natural dyeing at OckPopTok’s Living Crafts Center.
+Located along the Mekong, a short drive from the old town, you can join workshops or just relax for lunch or tea.
+Ask about free shuttles from Ock Pop Tok showroom on the Main Road in Old Town.

 https://www.ockpoptok.com